-Recreational UAS operations within a 5 mile radius and Commercial UAS operations within a 2 mile radius can be verified on the map here.
+ALL UAS operations within a 5 mile radius can be verified on the map here.

-- Do not fly near or over sensitive infrastructure or property; power stations, water treatment facilities, correctional facilities, sporting events, heavily traveled roadways
+- Do not fly near or over sensitive infrastructure or property; power stations, water treatment facilities, correctional facilities, heavily traveled roadways

 - Don’t be careless or reckless with your unmanned aircraft – you could be fined for endangering people or other aircraft

-AND notify the Airport of your intended UAS operations by filling out the following UAS Operations Form:
+AND notify the Airport of your intended UAS operations by filling out the UAS Operations Form below:

 Submitting this form affirms you have read, understand, and will comply with the above FAA UAS Safety Guidelines.